 The CCAA is proud to announce that the 2018 CCAA National Specialty weekend brought in record-setting entries!
 Additionally, the location, venue and a great working relationship with the team behind the Victory Lane Classic prompted the CCAA Board of Directors to consider once again holding its 2019 National Specialty weekend in Concord, North Carolina, starting May 30th through June 2nd, 2019.

 By an overwhelming majority vote, the CCAA BOD voted to hold the 2019 CCAA National Specialty weekend in Concord, North Carolina, in conjunction with the Victory Lane Classic.
 2019 would have been held in the south and due to the success of our 2018 event, we felt this was an excellent opportunity and hope you will join us.
 In a team effort with the CCAA, the cluster’s all-breed and working group clubs, along with the Cane Corso Club of the Carolinas (CCCC), intend to offer 8 opportunities within 4 days to exhibit your dogs.
 Actual scheduling is still being worked on and details will be presented as they become available, including information regarding the annual Breeder’s Cup Invitational, Young Prospect Challenge, Awards Banquet and general membership meeting.
-We are also pleased to announce that there will be no entry limit for 2019.

 The 2020 CCAA National Specialty is already in its planning stages and the CCAA BOD intends to consider all venue options.
 Suggestions and suitable cluster ideas for 2020 are welcomed via email at PaulaZaroCCAA@gmail.com.